Search Results for

 • This field is optional and only displayed if file type is CSV.

-• The date time format is specified as dd.MM.yyyy HH:mm.
-If the Date time format field is not specified, the date time format will be defined following the Culture info field value.
+• The date time format is dd.MM.yyyy HH:mm by default.
+If the Date time format field is not specified, the date time format is defined by the Culture info field value.

 • E.g: If culture info is en-GB, the date time format is dd MMMM yyyy HH:mm:ss.